Get an Enhanced Profile

 Changes won't be saved until you sign up for an Enhanced Profile subscription.

-I have been working at Search Laboratory full-time (More than 5 years)
+I have been working at Search Laboratory full-time (More than a year)

 I applied online.
-I interviewed at Search Laboratory (Leeds, England) in March 2017.
+The process took 2+ months.
+I interviewed at Search Laboratory (Leeds, England).

 This month, we’re furthering our ongoing commitment to supporting mental health in the workplace by training 16 members of staff to be Mental Health First Aiders.